Huey-Magoos-IT/magooos-site/memory-bank/progress.md

 - Enhanced GroupCard component with improved styling and user management
 - Added user removal functionality to groups
 - Added Groups link to the sidebar for admins and location admins
+- Enhanced location selection with required selection, Add All button, and proper undo functionality

 #### New Roles
 - `LOCATION_ADMIN`: Can manage users within their assigned group